TheSilvered/nest/docs/c_api/c_api-lib_import.md

 The shorthands that contain a cast (either `:` or `_`) will not cast the object when used to check the contents of a sequence or when they are part of a union.
-Additionaly, any cast added manually will overwrite the cast of the shorthand.
+Additionally, any cast added manually will overwrite the cast of the shorthand.

 ```better-c
 "S"   // matches Array, Vector and Str and casts the object to Array